DaGhostman/vscode-tree-view/README.md

 come from external library limitations/behavior and will be fixed/normalized ASAP

 ## Languages:

- - PHP
- - TypeScript
+- JAVA
 - Javascript (ES6 is the target and while most of ES5 should be compatible)
- - Python (Still experimental)
 - JSON
 - openHAB
+- PHP
+- Python (Still experimental)
+- TypeScript

 ## Attributions